rioos2/nalperion_rust/README.md

 The document provides information on *Intergration to Nalperion for licensing using Rust Lang*

+This is reference code to help you operate with nalperion, but the way you use it in your software to make the entitlement work needs to be solutioned by you.

 # Rust Lang

 Tested on [rust 1.24.1](https://rust-lang.org)